-I recently completed my Master’s degree in Computer Science at the University of British Columbia, under the co-supervision of Prof. Joanna McGrenere and Prof. Dongwook Yoon.
-My project, which aims to improve intergenerational communication through VR, has been accepted by CHI 2024.
+Prior to this, I completed my Master’s degree in Computer Science at the University of British Columbia, under the co-supervision of Prof. Joanna McGrenere and Prof. Dongwook Yoon.

 Contact: elise@cs.toronto.edu